-- Maintain a good relationship – Get to know the wholesalers that you work with and stay in regular touch.
+- Maintain a good relationship – Get to know the supplier that you work with and stay in regular touch.
 That way, you’ll be first in line when new products come into stock and older products are discounted.
 There may also be an opportunity to get a better price deal going forward.

-- Haggle for a better price – While negotiating with a wholesaler isn’t quite the same as haggling for goods in a Marrakech market, there’s every chance they’ll consider a price reduction.
+- Haggle for a better price – While negotiating with a supplier isn’t quite the same as haggling for goods in a Marrakech market, there’s every chance they’ll consider a price reduction.
 Savings will depend on several things, including how much you’re buying and the age of the goods.
-A wholesaler may need to shift goods quickly to free up warehouse space or boost their cash flow or bottom line at certain times of the year.
-The best discounts are usually achieved by traders buying in large quantities, and a wholesaler may not be tempted by a small order.
+A supplier may need to shift goods quickly to free up warehouse space or boost their cash flow or bottom line at certain times of the year.
+The best discounts are usually achieved by traders buying in large quantities, and a supplier may not be tempted by a small order.
 That said, it’s always worth asking – the worst they can say is no.

-- Cash not credit – Many wholesalers offer credit to trusted long-standing customers.
+- Cash not credit – Many suppliers offer credit to trusted long-standing customers.
 Don’t expect to get an instant credit account from the start, especially if you’re a new business.
 Pay cash up front for a couple of months before raising the subject.

-- Question bargain goods – Liquidation sales are plentiful when you visit wholesale supply websites.
+- Question bargain goods – Liquidation sales are plentiful when you visit supply websites.
 They may sound like fantastic opportunities but ask about products before buying.
 Are they damaged or expiring soon?
 Make sure you don’t end up with items that you can’t use or sell because that won’t help your business’ bottom line.

 - Become a member – Some bulk retailers run membership schemes or issue trade cards to reward loyalty from regular buying.
 Often these are free and give access to extended hours or bulk discount.